maykinmedia/python3-saml/README.md

         },
         // If you need to specify requested attributes, set a
         // attributeConsumingService. nameFormat, attributeValue and
-        // friendlyName can be ommited
+        // friendlyName can be ommited.
+If more than 1 service is added, the
-        "attributeConsumingService": {
-                // OPTIONAL: only specifiy if SP requires this.
+        // index parameter is required.
+        "attributeConsumingServices": [{
-                // index is an integer which identifies the attributeConsumingService used
+                // Index is an integer which identifies the attributeConsumingService used
                 // to the SP.
-OneLogin toolkit supports configuring only one attributeConsumingService
-                // but in certain cases the SP requires a different value.
-Defaults to '1'.
-                // "index": '1',
+                "index": "1",
                 "serviceName": "SP test",
                 "serviceDescription": "Test Service",
                 "requestedAttributes": [